Tooth Extractions An Overview

 Is it better to get a tooth extracted or a root canal?

-The majority of the time, we can save your decayed tooth with a root canal and dental crown.
+Most of the time, we can save your decayed tooth with a root canal and dental crown.
 A dentist will almost always try to save your tooth before extracting it.
 This is because the natural tooth is the best line of defense against advanced oral health issues versus having no tooth at all.

 What is the best pain relief after tooth extraction?